sgmurphy/wordpress-plugins/wp-file-upload/readme.txt

 8. A screenshot of the file browser.

 == Changelog ==

+= 4.24.8 =
+* verified compatibility with Wordpress version 6.5.5
+* escaped userdata values in File Browser, File Details page and View Log, in order to avoid XSS attacks
+* removed the ability to upload files outside /wp-content folder, in order to avoid directory traversal attacks
+* removed the ability to edit the shortcode for authors and contributors, in order to avoid CSRF attacks
+* stripped tags and escaped dir query param in File Browser in order to avoid reflected XSS attacks

 = 4.24.7 =
 * verified compatibility with Wordpress version 6.5.2